RMITLibrary/easy_cite/2022-build/readme.md

 The Parsedown.php file is a single file compiler https://parsedown.org/

-The index.php calls markdown files and arranges them as html
+The index.php calls markdown files and arranges them as html.

+Needs a PHP environment to run - pretty sure emedia servers have that

 # To do